 Housing remains one of the top three criminogenic needs for Nevada County AB 109 offenders.
 Individuals without stable housing are more likely to reoffend than those with stable housing.
 To address this need, the Nevada County Probation Department contracts with CoRR and Common Goals to provide transitional housing to those found to be in need through the assessment process.
-The goal of transitional housing is to provide shelter but also to support he individual towards permanent housing opportunities.
+The goal of transitional housing is to provide shelter but also to support the individual towards permanent housing opportunities.

-K.Collaborative Partnerships
+K. Collaborative Partnerships

 Partnering with community agencies to provide services are directly related to the top criminogenic needs of the AB109 offender population.
 The top three criminogenic needs in Nevada County to date are substance abuse, housing and employment.
-Based on the aforementioned needs combined with CCP recommendations, the probation department is partnering with Community Recovery Resources and Common Goals for substance abuse treatment, Community Recovery Resources and Common Goals to provide transitional housing and with Alliance for Workforce Development, Inc. for vocational training and job opportunities.
+Based on the aforementioned needs combined with CCP recommendations, the Probation Department is partnering with Community Recovery Resources and Common Goals for substance abuse treatment and transitional housing, Alliance for Workforce Development, Inc. for vocational training and job opportunities and Victor Community Services for Cognitive Behavioral Therapy.